Evertras/simple-homemanager/05-explain-outputs-body.md

   };
 ```

 So what does this say?
-It says that the `outputs` field of the attribute set
+It says that the `outputs` attribute of the attribute set
 defined by the `flake.nix` file is a function.
 That function takes an attribute
 set which contains `nixpkgs` and `home-manager`, as well as allowing any other
-random fields that we don't care about.
+random attributes that we don't care about.
 It creates an attribute set that
-contains a single field: `homeConfigurations`.
+contains a single attribute: `homeConfigurations`.

 This is the same structure as the `{ a, b }: { sum = a + b; }` function we
 looked at above.
 There's nothing special about it from a syntax point of view.